tuzz/raw-image/README.md

 var RawImage = require("raw-image");
 ```

-Note: RawImage depends on 'document' and the global 'Image' function.
-These
-are available in a browser context.
+Note: RawImage needs to run a browser context.
+You can use something like
+[browserify](http://browserify.org/) to bundle RawImage as a dependency.
+Take a
+look at the example if you need help with this.

 ## Usage